Sustainability Information

 These limitations are inherent to the ESG domain due to the complexity of covered risks and the relatively recent integration of ESG in investment processes.
 FDI BRD Diverso promotes environmental and social characteristics generally, intending to contribute to reducing sustainability risks nationally.
 Given the fund’s diversification and use of a reputable ESG rating provider covering a wide range of ESG aspects with periodic updates, these limitations should not significantly affect the fund’s ability to meet environmental and social characteristics.

 (j) Due Diligence Obligation BRD Asset Management S.A.I.
 S.A. has implemented internal governance controls to ensure obligations are met.
-Holdings classified in the portfolio section with improved environmental and social characteristics (minimum 75% of total assets) are periodically reviewed to limit the fund’s ESG risks by verifying: (i) ESG scores of financial instruments with improved environmental and social characteristics (equities, bonds, ETFs, and money market instruments) do not exceed 50 according to Sustainalytics; otherwise, the non-compliant instrument will be divested within a reasonable timeframe respecting investors’ interests; (ii) maintaining a maximum of 5 issuers with ESG scores above 30, otherwise divesting one of these instruments within a reasonable timeframe respecting investors’ interests; (iii) aggregate average ESG score of instruments with improved environmental and social characteristics does not exceed 25; otherwise, the fund portfolio will be rebalanced within a reasonable timeframe respecting investors’ interests.
+Holdings classified in the portfolio section with improved environmental and social characteristics (minimum 75% of total assets) are periodically reviewed to limit the fund’s ESG risks by verifying: (i) ESG scores of financial instruments with improved environmental and social characteristics (equities, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments) do not exceed 50 according to Sustainalytics; otherwise, the non-compliant instrument will be divested within a reasonable timeframe respecting investors’ interests;; (ii) aggregate average ESG score of instruments with improved environmental and social characteristics (equities, bonds, exchange traded UCITS in the form of ETFs classified as Article 8 funds according to Regulation (EU) 2019/2088 and exchange traded UCITS in the form of ETFs classified as article 9 funds according to Regulation (EU) 2019/2088, and money market instruments) does not exceed 25; otherwise, the fund portfolio will be rebalanced within a reasonable timeframe respecting investors’ interests.
 The company includes procedures dedicated to assessing relevant financial and sustainability risks in its processes.

 (k) Engagement Policies For FDI BRD Diverso, engagement is not part of the environmental or social investment strategy.
 However, the fund will support initiatives that contribute to improving environmental, social, or governance characteristics of issuers in which it invests.
 The fund will vote against initiatives that could increase environmental, social, or governance risks of issuers and against initiatives contradicting internationally recognized ESG principles (e.g., United Nations Global Compact).